MerelyLogical/blog/pages/nas.md

 ## Setting up SSH

-> eventually I'd like to do everything remotely, so SSH should be a good first step
+> eventually I'd like to do everything remotely, so SSH should be a good first step.
-> It should allow connections from the local network only, not really planning to access
+> It should allow connections from the local network only for now, not really planning
-> this from the outside world any time soon.
+> to access this from the outside world any time soon.

 download openssh-server and configure it: